Racheal-c/Racheal-C/README.md

-# Trying to create my own web page with juststarting to learn more about HTML.
+# Trying to create my own web page with just starting to learn more about HTML.